auth0/docs/articles/connections/passwordless/guides/implement-passwordless.md

 ---
 # Implement Passwordless Authentication

-This tutorial will show you how to implement passwordless authentication.
+This guide will show you how to implement passwordless authentication.

 ## Prerequisites

-**Before beginning this tutorial:**
+**Before beginning this guide:**

 * [Register your Application with Auth0](/dashboard/guides/applications/register-app-regular-web).
   * Select the appropriate **Application Type**.